 baseball

 Baseball is a sport that unifies people across all demographics and bridges the gap between generations.
 Its rich history is part of the fabric of our country.
 Legends have been born on the fields for their athletic feats, but these players often symbolize more than their accomplishments with a bat, glove, and ball.
 They represent greatness, hope, promise, success, grit, determination and inspiration.
-Little ones who eventually want to join a team will get to experience firsthand all the ways kids benefit by playing baseball.
+Kids who love learning everything they can about the game will enjoy these most intriguing facts about baseball.

 baseballs in field